alphagov/government-service-design-manual/service-manual/design-and-content/patterns/start-pages.md

     url: /service-manual/design-and-content/index.html
   -
     title: Design patterns
-    url: /service-manual/design-and-content/design-patterns/index.html
+    url: /service-manual/design-and-content/patterns/index.html
 ---

+{:.intro}
 Every transaction on GOV.UK should have a start page.
 Users should not be able to jump to a later page in the service via a search engine or some other means.

+Start and end pages are designed and hosted by GDS.
+If you're developing a service for GOV.UK, [contact us with your requirements](https://www.gov.uk/contact/govuk).

+Include the following:

-The design and hosting of start and end pages is typically managed by GDS.
-Raise a ticket in Zendesk and send us a summary of what your service does and what the user will get at the end of it, plus the 3 main pieces of information the user needs to get through the service, eg their National Insurance number, date of birth, bank account number.
+* a summary of what your service does and what the users will get from it
+* the 3 main pieces of information the user needs to get through the service, eg their National Insurance number, date of birth, bank account number

-Also include a list of the most important keywords for search engine optimisation because pages within the service won’t be indexed in GOV.UK search.
+* a list of the most important keywords for search engine optimisation (pages within the service won’t be indexed in GOV.UK search)

+---

 All start pages should meet the following goals:

-## Describe the service
+## 1. Describe the service

 Include the name of the service, expressed as an action if possible ('Renew your passport', Claim for disability allowance', 'Book a driving test' etc.).
 If you need to, include a very brief description of the service.

 Use the [GOV.UK SEO guidance](https://www.gov.uk/designprinciples/seo) for headings, introductions and metadata descriptions.

-## Set expectations
+## 2. Set expectations

 People will base their expectations on their experiences of other digital services, like online shopping and banking.
 If your service doesn't match these expectations then you should let your users know as early as possible.